Routing and Staffing when Servers are Strategic: Staffing strategic servers.

 for all large enough $\lambda$.
 In words, the presence of strategic servers that value their idle time forces the system manager to staff order $\lambda$ more servers than the offered load $\lambda/ \mu^{\star,\lambda}$.
 In particular, since the growth rate of $N^\lambda$ is $\lambda/a$, {\it the system will operate in the quality-driven regime}. }

-\red{The properties of the equation (\ref{eq:limiting-FOC-one}) are easier to see when it is rewritten as}
+\red{The properties of the equation~(\ref{eq:limiting-FOC-one}) are easier to see when it is rewritten as}

-Note that the left-hand side of (\ref{eq:limiting_mu_Ind}) is a concave function that increases from $-\infty$ to $1/a$ and the right-hand side is a convex function that increases from 0 to $\infty$.
+Note that the left-hand side of~(\ref{eq:limiting_mu_Ind}) is a constant function and the right-hand side is a convex function.
 These functions either cross at exactly two points, at exactly one point, or never intersect, depending on $a$.
-That information then can be used to show that the first order condition (\ref{eq:FOCstaffingInd}) has either two or zero solutions, depending on the value of $a$ in the staffing policy (\ref{eq:staffingInd}). \begin{theorem} The following holds for all large enough $\lambda$. \begin{enumerate} \item[(i)] Suppose $a>0$ is such that there exists $\mu_2 > \mu_1 >0$ that solve (\ref{eq:limiting_mu_Ind}).
-Then, there exist exactly two solutions that solve (\ref{eq:FOCstaffingInd}). \item[(ii)] Suppose $a>0$ is such that there exists exactly one $\mu_1>0$ that solves (\ref{eq:limiting_mu_Ind}). \begin{enumerate} \item[(a)] Suppose $N^\lambda - \frac{\lambda}{a} \geq 0$.
-Then, there exists exactly two solutions that solve (\ref{eq:FOCstaffingInd}). \item[(b)] Otherwise, if $N^\lambda - \frac{\red{\lambda}}{a} < -3$, then there does not exist a solution $\mu^\lambda$ to (\ref{eq:FOCstaffingInd}). \end{enumerate} \end{enumerate} Furthermore, for any $\epsilon >0$, if $\mu^\lambda$ solves (\ref{eq:FOCstaffingInd}), then $|\mu^\lambda - \mu| < \epsilon$ for some $\mu$ that solves (\ref{eq:limiting_mu_Ind}). \end{theorem} \red{We are not sure if there is 0, 1, or 2 solutions in the case of $N^\lambda - \frac{1}{a}\lambda \in [-3,0)$; however, given that we are focusing on a large $\lambda$ asymptotic regime, the range [-3,0) is vanishingly small.}
+That information then can be used to show whether or not there exists a solution to the first order condition~(\ref{eq:FOCstaffingInd}), depending on the value of $a$ in the staffing policy~(\ref{eq:staffingInd}). \begin{theorem} The following holds for all large enough $\lambda$. \begin{enumerate} \item[(i)] Suppose $a>0$ is such that there exists $\mu_2 > \mu_1 >0$ that solve~(\ref{eq:limiting_mu_Ind}).
+Then, there exist two solutions that solve~(\ref{eq:FOCstaffingInd}). \item[(ii)] Suppose $a>0$ is such that there exists exactly one $\mu_1>0$ that solves~(\ref{eq:limiting_mu_Ind}). \begin{enumerate} \item[(a)] Suppose $N^\lambda - \frac{\lambda}{a} \geq 0$.
+Then, there exist two solutions that solve~(\ref{eq:FOCstaffingInd}). \item[(b)] Otherwise, if $N^\lambda - \frac{\red{\lambda}}{a} < -3$, then there does not exist a solution $\mu^\lambda$ to~(\ref{eq:FOCstaffingInd}). \end{enumerate} \end{enumerate} Furthermore, for any $\epsilon >0$, if $\mu^\lambda$ solves~(\ref{eq:FOCstaffingInd}), then $|\mu^\lambda - \mu| < \epsilon$ for some $\mu$ that solves~(\ref{eq:limiting_mu_Ind}). \end{theorem} \red{We are not sure if there exists a solution in the case of $N^\lambda - \frac{1}{a}\lambda \in [-3,0)$; however, given that we are focusing on a large $\lambda$ asymptotic regime, the range [-3,0) is vanishingly small.}